 On receipt the Application package shall be stored separately from any other applicant’s data.
 There shall be an Application available to the Secretariat to select Applications by reference and to represent the material as seen by the Applicant, with the applicable evidential files available.

-Basis of Evaluation
+Basis of Assessment

 The Kantara IAF Assessor Qualifications & Requirements (AQR) shall be the basis against which the Application is evaluated.

-Specific Evaluation steps
+Specific Assessment steps

-When initially validating the Application the ARB review team shall apply the following specific steps in executing Part I clause:
+When initially validating the Application the ARB review team shall apply the following specific steps in executing the general pocedures defined in §4:

 Documents that are used to claim ‘credit’ with regard to Accreditation requirements shall first of all be validated.
 Validation shall be either by visual inspection, or online (e.g. authentication of issuer’s seal or validation against a recognized registry).
 The ARB review team shall take the longevity and currency of such documents into consideration.